rumca-js/RSS-Link-Database-2022/2022/10/2022-10-26/https.www.pcworld.comindex.rss_entries.md

-# Source PC world, Source URL:https://www.pcworld.com/index.rss
+# Source PC world, Source URL:https://www.pcworld.com/index.rss, Source language: en-US

 ## Best webcams 2022: Why now is a great time to buy one
  - [https://www.pcworld.com/article/393756/1080p-webcam-buying-guide.html](https://www.pcworld.com/article/393756/1080p-webcam-buying-guide.html)
  - RSS feed: https://www.pcworld.com/index.rss
  - date published: 2022-10-26 16:00:00+00:00
- - tags: None

 <div id="link_wrapped_content">
 <section class="wp-block-bigbite-multi-title"><div class="container"></div></section><p>The deals that made webcams a fantastic stocking stuffer in 2021 have continued into 2022.
 Over the past few years, webcams were nearly impossible to find, as millions of people gearing up to work or study from home tried to improve upon the 720p models built into most laptops.
 Now 1080p webcams are plentiful again, making it the perfect time to pick up a few for yourself or for loved ones.</p>